Yuli Gurriel Player Props: Marlins vs. Braves

 Yuli Gurriel At The Plate

-- Gurriel is hitting .306 with a double, two home runs and three walks.
+- Gurriel has two doubles, two home runs and three walks while batting .302.

+- Gurriel enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .353 with one homer.

+- In 80.0% of his 15 games this season, Gurriel has picked up at least one hit.
+He's also had four multi-hit games.

-- In five of 14 games this season, he has scored, including multiple runs once.
+- In five of 15 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.